A day in the life of an illustrator: balancing client needs with creativity

 Meanwhile, the bulk of my day is dedicated to illustration projects.
 Occasionally, design requests pop up, keeping things interesting!
 I like to sprinkle in short breaks throughout the day to maintain a fresh perspective.
 A quick stretch, a lunch break, and later on, another tiny cup of coffee while getting back to work.
 Maybe sometimes a chat with some fellow illustrator inbetween does wonders for keeping the creative juices flowing.

-When starting a new project, I commonly begin by creating a mood board.
-Typically, I collect a variety of pictures digitally from Pinterest and other online resources, and I also take my own photos using my iPhone camera.
+Typically, I collect a variety of pictures digitally from Pinterest and other online and offline resources, such as books.
+I also take some photos with my camera of them and also of those things that grab my attention.
 Then, I compile all these images in Photoshop, organizing them by layers.
 Subsequently, I sketch over the mood board, extracting a color palette to start either working in 2D, or doing a clay render in 3D directly.
 This render is later illuminated and texturized with high quality materials.
 BTW, if you are looking for a nice collection of 3D materials for free, check out this post.
 I often paint over my renders to add final details and breath some life to the piece.
-You can check out my previous post on what is a mood board and how to create one in 3 simple steps, for more insights.
+You can check out my previous post on how to make an aesthetic board in three simple steps, for more insights.

 Often around 6 or 7 pm, I try to wrap up client work, therefore leaving some space for personal endeavors.
 This might involve diving into an illustration project of my own or indulging in some freehand painting (a nice change of pace!).
 Maybe simply relaxing with music, a sci-fi movie, or even a playing retro game.